-Table 42 on page 427 lists the objects in the address translation group.
+Table 42 on page 425 lists the objects in the address translation group.
 The address translation objects are a set of entries for each network interface, below the IP layer, that can send and receive datagrams.

 Object Syntax Definition Access atTable { at 1 } SEQUENCE OF AtEntry The Address Translation tables contain the NetworkAddress to physical address equivalences.
 Some interfaces do not use translation tables to determine address equivalences.
-If all interfaces are of this type, then the Address Translation table is empty; it has 0 entries. read-write 1 atEntry { atTable 1 } AtEntry ::= SEQUENCE atIfIndex INTEGER, atPhysAddress OCTET STRING, atNetAddress NetworkAddress Each entry contains one NetworkAddress to the physical address equivalent. read-write atIfIndex { atEntry 1 } INTEGER The interface on which this entry's equivalence is effective.
-The interface identified by a particular value of this index is the same interface that is identified by the same value of ifIndex. read-write atPhysAddress { atEntry 2 } OCTET STRING The media-dependent physical address. read-write atNetAddress { atEntry 3 } NetworkAddress The NetworkAddress (for example, the IP address) corresponding to the media-dependent physical address. read-write
+If all interfaces are of this type, then the Address Translation table is empty; it has 0 entries. read-write1 atEntry AtEntry ::= SEQUENCE Each entry contains one NetworkAddress to read-write { atTable 1 } atIfIndex INTEGER, atPhysAddress OCTET STRING, atNetAddress NetworkAddress the physical address equivalent. atIfIndex INTEGER The interface on which this entry's equivalence is effective.
+The interface identified by a particular value of this index is the same interface that is identified by the same value of ifIndex. read-write { atEntry 1 } atPhysAddress OCTET STRING The media-dependent physical address. read-write { atEntry 2 } atNetAddress NetworkAddress The NetworkAddress (for example, the read-write { atEntry 3 } IP address) corresponding to the media- dependent physical address.